Theodor-Springmann-Stiftung/kgpz_web/techstack.md

 ## Common
 - HTMX + Go, with progressive enhancement
     - Settings: Git URL, folder path for repo
-- Integration with Git repo / local folder (same thing)
-- Integration with GND:
-    - Need to pull in and read MARCXML for alternative names, life data (?), canonical name and professions
-    - Cache MARCXML in a local folder
-    - Settings: GND URL, folder path for MARCXML
 - Integration with Geonames:
     - Need to pull in and read geonames data for places: alternative names, country, lat/long, wikipedia, maybe even dbpedia
     - Cache geonames data in a local folder